pc-magas/docker_php_dev/README.md

 ## PHP & Nginx

+### For PHP
 The volume `php_app` is mapped upon the folder via bind mount  at the path defined in `${PHP_APP_PATH}`.
 Also there is a volume mounted upon `logs/xdebug` where the xdebug log ist stored upon.

+### For  www-data Home user
+Upon PHP container an extra folder `/home/www-data` is created this is used for composer cache, npm cache and ssh settings.
+For ssh settings and keys.
+Moung you host path at `~/.ssh_config` folder.
+Its contents are copied upon `~/.ssh` via entrypoint script.

 ## Mariadb